henri/fc_mirror_scripts/README.txt

 These scripts are for use on Mac OS X systems.
 Although they could be easily modified for use on other *NIX systems.

-The scripts should be installed and run on a server running FirstClass.
+The scripts should be installed and run on a server running FirstClass (from OpenText).

 fcmirror_check.sh